Set Up an Input

 1. Make your Illuminate pack selections.

-1. If applicable Illuminate content exists and is selected, then ingested log data is routed by the Illuminate processors to the associated Illuminate stream and index set.
+If applicable Illuminate content exists, you should select it so that ingested log data is routed by the Illuminate processors to the associated Illuminate stream and index set.

-2. If Illuminate content does not exist or is not available, you are prompted to configure your data routing preferences.
+If Illuminate content does not exist or is not available, select Skip Illuminate to configure your data routing preferences.

 2. Determine your Data Routing process flow.

-1. You have the options to either route your data to a new stream or to an existing stream.
-As part of the routing configuration, you are also able to create pipeline and index sets.
+You have the options to either route your data to a new stream (recommended) or to an existing stream.
+As part of the routing configuration, you are also able to create a pipeline and index sets.

 Select Illuminate Packs